 Each person living with a disability has unique requirements and differing abilities.
-If you’re beginning to support a person who lives with an intellectual disability, it may take some time for one-on-one communication to build depending on the nature of their abilities.
+If you’re beginning to support a person with intellectual disability, it may take some time for one-on-one communication to build depending on their abilities.

-Encourage them to join a local arts group or sports club
+2. Encourage them to join a local art group or sports club

 If your client becomes interested in starting a new sport or hobby, take some time to research whether joining a local group or club could be a path worth taking for them.

 Being an attentive, valuable support worker means understanding your client’s boundaries and abilities.
-If you don’t think your client is ready to reach into their broader community, it might be best not to suggest this option.
-Listen to your client to get an understanding of what is most suitable for them and take into consideration their parent’s or guardian’s wishes for their loved one.
+If you don’t think your client is ready to reach their broader community, it might be best not to suggest this option.
+Listen to your client to understand what is most suitable for them and consider their parent’s or guardian’s wishes for their loved one.

-If your client is keen to get out and about but isn’t sure which activity would suit them, we created a list of benefits that come with getting involved in the creative arts.
+If your client is keen to get out and about but isn’t sure which activity would suit them, we created a list of benefits of getting involved in the creative arts.
 Take a look at our list to see whether the creative arts could be the right option for your client.

-Whether it be with a cashier, waiter or a friendly passerby, if your client struggles to communicate in public places, there are some approaches you can explore.
-Person-centred active support is a way of ensuring people living with a disability become involved in social communication whenever the opportunity arises.
-Providing person-centred active support is as easy as standing behind your client when they pay for items to make them feel at ease and in control.
+Whether it be with a cashier, waiter, or a friendly passerby, if your client struggles to communicate in public places, there are some approaches you can explore.
+Person-centered active support ensures people living with a disability become involved in social communication whenever the opportunity arises.
+Providing person-centered active support is as easy as standing behind your client when they pay for items to make them feel at ease and in control.
 This way, you’re allowing their communication skills to flourish by promoting their independence.